SSC CGL 2026 Notification

 | Mixture and Alligation | |

-| Time and distance | |
+| Time and Distance | |

-| Time and work | |
+| Time and Work | |

-| Algebra | Basic algebraic identities of School Algebra and Elementary surds (simple problems) |
+| Algebra | Basic algebraic identities & Elementary surds (simple problems) |

-| Graphs of Linear Equations. | |
+| Graphs of Linear Equations | |

 | Geometry | Triangle and its various kinds of centres |